xdpiqbx/xdpiqbx/README.md

 However, since May 2020, I have started to pay much more attention to learning programming.
 I completed a long and very interesting **Full Stack Developer** course.
 During the course, I significantly improved my knowledge in `HTML`, `CSS`, `Bootstrap`, `JS`.
 Studied and can use: `ReactJS`, `Redux`, `Node.js` (`NPM`), `MongoDB`, `Express.js`, `WEBPACK`, `Handlebars`.

-For work, I wrote Telegram bots:
+I wrote a few Telegram bots for work:
 - this bot reminded of colleagues' birthdays: [repo](https://github.com/xdpiqbx/date-remainder-sf-production)
 - this bot helped keep track of vehicles in the unit and kept a history of each vehicle's refueling, including refueling receipts: [repo](https://github.com/xdpiqbx/sbi_refuel_bot)